-In the autumn of 2021 it will be five years since we created Bentley Urban Farm (BUF), so we thought it was a good time to look back at where we came from and to tell the story so far… while hinting at the new directions we will be taking…
+Let us tell you the continuing story of Bentley Urban Farm (BUF), looking back at where we came from, telling the story so far… and hinting at the new directions we will be taking…

 Some time ago Warren Draper and John Briggs created an initiative called Doncaster Urban Growers (DUG), a guerilla gardening project which planted various edible and other useful plants on wasteland and/or neglected sites around the borough.
 We yearned for more permanent spaces where we could build something bigger and a little more permanent.
 We knew about the disused council-run horticultural training centre in Bentley and the land around it.
 During this time Warren also invented and co-created the Doncopolitan magazine with his long-term art collaborator, Rachel Horne.
 Jo Miller, the leader of the council at the time, subscribed to Doncopolitan and we were able to convince her of our vision for the site in Bentley.
 We had the idea of setting up (what may well be the world’s first…) ‘upcycled market garden’, where we would use reclaimed (waste) materials to repair and maintain the training centre so we could teach families, individuals, schools and groups to grow and enjoy healthy food in an affordable and ecological way.